fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 ## Room specific chat

-When tapping on a room we want to show the chat messages for only that particular room.
+When tapping on a room we want the chat messages for only that particular room to be shown.

 ![Screenshot of ChatPage](../images/chat-chat-page.png)

-We therefore have to make some changes to the ChatPage and related classes.
+To accomplish this we need to make some changes to the ChatPage and related classes.

 Open `lib/chat/chat_page.dart` and change the beginning of the class to: